-Gullfoss is undoubtedly the most spectacular waterfall in Iceland, located in the southwest.
-Translated as "Golden Falls" in English, the waterfall is formed by a canyon on the Hvítá River, or the White River.
-Early in the 20th century, Gullfoss was saved by locals from being turned into a hydroelectric plant, and today this natural attraction is one of Iceland’s magical wonders.
+Gullfoss is undoubtedly the most spectacular waterfall in Iceland and is located in the southwest.
+Known as the Golden Falls in English, these falls were formed by a canyon on the Hvítá River.
+Early in the 20th century, Gullfoss Waterfall was saved by locals from being turned into a hydroelectric plant, and today this natural attraction is one of Iceland’s magical wonders.

-Gullfoss is a 90-minute drive from Reykjavik but is easily accessible, forming part of the Golden Circle.
-The Golden Circle is a 300 km driving route which includes Reykjavik and central Iceland, taking in some of the country’s most famous attractions, including Gullfoss, Thingvellir National Park and the geothermally active valley of Haukadalur.
-While in the Hakdalur Valley, you should visit Geysir and Strokkur, the spouting hot springs known as geysers.
+Drive the Golden CircleGullfoss is a 90-minute drive from Reykjavik but is easily accessible as it forms part of the Golden Circle.
+This is a 300-kilometer route, which includes Reykjavik and central Iceland, taking in some of the country’s most famous attractions including Gullfoss Waterfall, Thingvellir National Park and the geothermal active valley of Haukadalur.
+While exploring the Haukadalur Valley make sure you visit Geysir and Strokkur, the spouting hot springs known as geysers.

 Whether you are embarking on a day trip to visit Gullfoss Waterfall or planning to drive the whole Golden Circle route, make sure you have a good base.
 From the Radisson Blu 1919 Hotel, Reykjavik you can enjoy top comforts and amenities with easy access to central and southwest Iceland as well as many of the country’s most renowned attractions.